 The three common types of brain injuries range from mild or moderate to severe TBI, with serious ones often causing permanent brain damage and the others mild traumatic brain injury having some brain damage that goes away with time.

-Typically, milder brain injuries temporarily affect the person’s brain cells, but some of the more serious moderate or severe TBI injuries might result in the person bruising, having torn tissues, bleeding, or incurring various other physical damage to the brain.
+Typically, milder brain injuries temporarily affect the person’s brain cells.
+Still, some more serious moderate or severe TBI injuries might result in the person bruising, having torn tissues, bleeding, or incurring various other physical damage to the brain.

-Sometimes called non-traumatic, and acquired head injury might not be as traumatic as some of the others.
+Sometimes called non-traumatic, an acquired head injury might not be as traumatic as some others.

 Learning about the health information relating to a TBI is the first step to determining if you require California brain injury legal services from Ehline Law Firm.
 If someone’s negligence caused the injury, please call (213) 596-9642 to receive your free consultation today.

 A TBI occurs when there’s a blow or jolt to the head, and typically, patients show symptoms immediately, but it can take time for them to show up, especially with a mild injury.

 What Are the Symptoms of an Open or Closed Head Injury?